SONATINA No.2, for piano, Op.18

 About this work

-This neoclassical sonatina is mainly a tribute to the melodic ingenuity and playfulness of Mozart and Schubert, albeit with a very modern harmonic bent.
+This neoclassical sonatina, composed in the summer of 2022, pays tribute to the melodic ingenuity and playfulness of Mozart and Schubert, albeit with a modern harmonic twist.

-The first movement, in sonata form, opens with 2 themes derived from the same melodic cell.
-One is placid and song-like, while the other is strident and playful.
-The themes are developed until a loud climax is reached, and a recapitulation (starting on the wrong key) ensues.
+The first movement, structured in sonata form, begins with two contrasting themes derived from the same melodic cell.
+The first is placid and song-like, while the second is strident and playful.
+These themes undergo development, building toward a dramatic climax before a recapitulation (starting unexpectedly in the wrong key) brings the movement to a close.

-The second movement, in ternary form, opens with a quiet theme surrounded by mystery.
-A central section, based on different material, reaches a climax before the return of the opening theme.
+The second movement, in ternary form, opens with a hushed, enigmatic theme.
+A contrasting central section, built on new material, gradually intensifies to a climax before the return of the opening theme, now imbued with a renewed sense of mystery.

 Total duration: ca. 10′ 40″